Meeting and surpassing all audience expectations every day, doing what I was born to do.

 What do you want to do?

-So if we can get that running for where then we have another set another extra income we can go uh remove do snow removal or yeah, worse comes to worse, we can scrap it.
+So if we can get that running for winter, then we have another extra income where we can go do snow removal.

-But uh we have other things to do.
+But we have other things to do.

-Uh one of the other one is uh I have one of my one of our our other mutual acquaintances has a um chimney sweep business, but he's off the hill and he's not doing much with that, so he's allowing us to use his equipment and pick up that.
+One or the other one is I have one of our other mutual acquaintances has a chimney sweep business, but he's off the hill, and he's not doing much with that.

-Um you're gonna go get a truck and try to find somebody.
+You're going to go get a truck and try to find somebody.

-You're not you didn't you didn't answer with a specific kind of job when I ask you.
+You didn't answer with a specific kind of job when I ask you.

-But most people the problem with the Obama, most people would rather have the free phone than a job.
+But most people, the problem with the Obama, most people would rather have the free phone than a job.

 You are unusual.